IF VOLTAGE IS PRESSURE,

 watts is proportional to fluid speed times pressure diff.: we must raise

-while slowing the flow, so that power remains constant.)
-The speed of
+while slowing the flow, so that power in both examples is the same.)

 fluid in the above example is about 30 in/sec.
 Using